How to scrape Google Search with Python (Step-by-step guide)

 IP blocking

 Google tracks the IP of devices that interact with it.
-And when it gets too many requests from a single IP address, it bans that IP and blocks further requests.
+When it receives too many requests from a single IP address, it bans that IP and blocks further requests.

-Google doesn’t publish their actual request limit, but it’s within the range of how a normal user accesses their site.
+Google doesn’t publish their actual request limit, but it aligns with how a normal user accesses their site.
 To exceed the request limit without IP blocking, you need to use rotating proxies.

 Obtaining structured data

 The Google Search result page is available as an HTML document.
 The data is structured and stored in nested elements.
-However, it is not easy to access the data.
-This is because the CSS selectors are dynamic.
+However, it is not easy to access this data due to dynamic CSS selectors.

-Google uses different HTML structures in a bid to break scrapers and in most cases, you can’t predict which version will be shown.
-This, coupled with the dynamic nature of classes and IDs it uses for elements, makes it difficult to scrape.
+Google uses different HTML structures to break scrapers, and in most cases, you can’t predict which version will be shown.
+This, coupled with the dynamic nature of classes and IDs it uses for elements, makes scraping difficult.

 Conclusion